nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you're a small-time cake seller that can type fast, CakeCollate can get your order management tasks done faster than traditional GUI apps.

 --------------------------------------------------------------------------------------------------------------------
+## **2. Using the User Guide**
+In this section, you can learn more about the different terminologies and what to expect from each section of the User Guide.
+This allows you to better comprehend the terms that are used and quickly navigate to sections where the solution to your questions may lie.

+### **2.1 What's in the User Guide**

+In [Section 2.2: Reading this Document](##22-reading-this-document) you find essential information that enables to read the user guide seamlessly.

+### **2.2 Reading the User Guide**

 ## **3. Quick start**